 At the bottom of the app, you will see an option called User Management.
 Click this option to add users.

-Step 2: Under the User Management, click on the add icon given at the right bottom of the screen.
-Now fill the given fields- Name, Username, and Password.
+Under the User Management, click on the add icon given at the right bottom of the screen.
+Now fill in the given fields- Name, Username, and Password.
 To show the hidden files to the FTP server users slide the toggle button.

-Also, need to give the path of a particular folder or whole storage of smartphone by tapping on Add new option.
+Also, need to give the path of a particular folder or whole storage of the smartphone by tapping on Add new option.

 Step 3: After clicking on Add new option select the burger icon from the left side and select the phone storage and then tap “Select”.

 Step 4: After selecting the check the writable box to give permission to FTP client users to file write permission.

 Step 5: After configuring the Users, all the users can see under User Management.
 If you are not connected to any WiFi router then please on the HotSpot of your phone and connect the laptop or PC with that.
-If you want to access the server remotely via the internet then switch on the mobile data and FTP server will automatically detect the Public IP.
+If you want to access the server remotely via the internet then switch on the mobile data and the FTP server will automatically detect the public IP.
 In the same way, if you are connected to WLAN via some router then the app will provide you with an IP address of your local network.

 Note: Over mobile data, you connect to the server from any network using the Internet but for locally WLAN both the FTP server and Client should be in the same network or IP range.

 After connecting the PC to the Android phone via hotspot, now it’s time to start the FTP server.
 For that go to HOME and tap the START button.
 Once the FTP server starts you will get an IP address to access the FTP server.
 Like here we get the below-given address.